- 14 Reasons Why You’re Not Losing Weight

 Unfortunately, xenoestrogens are everywhere in modern society.
 They’re in skin care products, many plant-based foods, plastic food storage containers and even tap water.
 If you want to learn more, check out my article about how xenoestrogens can make you fat and infertile and watch this YouTube video about products that don’t contain xenoestrogens.

 The key takeaway is that it’s important to periodically check your hormone levels to ensure they’re within a healthy range.
-As I discussed in my anti-aging article, you might even want to consider hormone replacement therapy if you’re unable to restore healthy hormone levels through lifestyle changes alone.
+As I discussed in my article on how to slow the aging process, you might even want to consider hormone replacement therapy if you’re unable to restore healthy hormone levels through lifestyle changes alone.

 4. Poor Sleep Habits